gperdrizet/deeplearning-devcontainer/README.md

-# Deep learning GPU development environment
+# Deep learning development environment

-A ready-to-use deep learning environment with NVIDIA GPU support for VS Code.
-Includes both **PyTorch** and **TensorFlow** frameworks.
-Designed for cross-platform support and wide GPU compatibility.
+A ready-to-use deep learning environment for VS Code, designed to give AI/ML bootcamp students a consistent development environment regardless of their hardware.
+Includes both **PyTorch** and **TensorFlow** frameworks, with two devcontainer configurations for wide hardware compatibility: a **GPU** version with NVIDIA CUDA support and a **CPU** version for machines without a compatible GPU.

 ## What's included